 Geographical Informations Systems I

-The course includes both theoretical and practical components in the form of course reading and exercises.
+7.5 ECTS creditsThe course includes both theoretical and practical components in the form of course reading and exercises that are assessed in the form of hand-in assignments.
 The course is divided into three parts: theory, exercises, and a project.

 The course covers central concepts and definitions.
-Lectures and course reading is supplemented with an introduction to common GIS software, including introductory exercises designed to help students learn a particular software programme, deepen their knowledge, and apply their knowledge in practice.
-The course also covers functions and areas of use for advanced vector based GIS.
+Lectures and course reading are supplemented with an introduction to common GIS software, including introductory exercises designed to help students learn a particular software programme, deepen their knowledge, and apply their knowledge in practice.
+The course also covers functions and areas of use for advanced vector-based GIS.
 In addition, the course focuses on spatial information in databases as well as data quality with regard to accuracy and resolution.
 Students learn about the structure of geographic data in various formats, data editing, analyses, and how to present results.
 Students are also introduced to ongoing processes of development and standardisation in the field.

-- standards, specifications and guidelines for using geographic data
+- standards, specifications, and guidelines for using geographic data

 - regulations pertaining to the basic geographic data needed in society